 Would I lose my Golden Visa if my participation unit's total value depreciates?

 No, if you invested the minimum required (€500,000), you should not lose your Golden Visa, regardless of the price fluctuations on shares during and at the end of the fund term.
-What matters is how much you invested initially.

 Can I exit my investment prematurely for the Portugal Golden Visa?